The dangerous complications of gout

 Kidney stones are another complication you want to keep off the radar and occur in 10% to 40% of gout patients.
 But since we suffer from gout, our chances double that some of us may end up with kidney stones.
 A history of gout does not increase the chances of developing kidney stones though.
 Uric acid can deposit in the kidneys and cause kidney stones as well as decreased kidney function.

 What happens is uric acid crystallizes in the urinary system forming stones and the urine becomes too concentrated.
 Symptoms will occur once the stones begin to move down the ureter causing intense pain when passing urine.
-Kidney stones can also cause an infection in the urinary system.
+Kidney stones may also cause an infection in the urinary system.

 You may be prescribed medication to help make your urine less acidic helping dissolve any kidney stones that may have formed.
 Want to avoid kidney stones?
 Watch your diet like a hawk and change your lifestyle ASAP!!!
 Don’t forget to drink plenty of water on a daily basis.